-In this first episode, however, it’s interesting to note how Grady is the source of support.
-He tells his aunt to have confidence in her abilities as a writer and to “dream” for once, suggesting that Jessica had been a pretty ordinary small-town wife/widow and teacher with little or no aspirations.
-The absence of her humdrum busybody friends, Mrs Thompson and Mrs Hoey from later episodes, implies that Jessica moves away from that small-town elderly widow to the strong and confident woman we know her to be.
+In this first episode, however, it’s interesting to note how Grady is the source of support and encouragement.
+He tells his aunt to have confidence in her abilities as a writer and to “dream” for once, suggesting that Jessica had been a very ordinary small-town wife/widow and teacher with little or no aspirations.
+The absence of her humdrum busybody friends, Mrs Thompson and Mrs Hoey from later episodes, implies that Jessica moves away from just small-town elderly widow to the strong and confident woman we know her to be.

 There’s also a further argument here that could suggest that (minus the subsequent deaths that take place), the death of Frank Fletcher was the best thing that could have ever happened to Jessica.